-11. Melissa Stokes and Michael Kirby Tyler Memorial Scholarship
+10. Melissa Stokes and Michael Kirby Tyler Memorial Scholarship

-- Established in memory of Melissa Tyler, Former PACS Director of Finance, and her husband, Michael Kirby Tyler - Awarded to 1st through 12th grade student in good standing - \$1,000 awarded annually - Based on students' work ethic and determination to succeed in academics - Application and financial information required.
+- Established in memory of Melissa Tyler, Former PACS Director of Finance, and her husband, Michael Kirby Tyler - Awarded to a 12th grade student in good standing who plans to attend the University of Georgia - \$1.000 awarded annually - Based on students' work ethic and determination to succeed in academics - Application and financial information required.

-12. Candace Coles Todd "Climb Every Mountain" Scholarship
+11. Candace Coles Todd "Climb Every Mountain" Scholarship